How Do You Measure Up?

 - Health: How many nights do you sleep eight hours or more?

-- Finances: How much money you spent?
+- Finances: How much do you spend on legal services?